pollen8/Simple-Canvas-Manager/README.md

 #Simple Canvas Manager

-Simple Canvas Manager (SCM) is a javascript library that offers you methods to work easily with the HTML5 canvas element.
+Simple Canvas Manager (SCM) is a javascript library that offers you methods to work quickly and intuitively with the HTML5 canvas element.

 Local Documentation
 -------------------